asterisk/documentation/docs/Development/Policies-and-Procedures/Code-Contribution.md

----

-**WARNING!:**
+!!! warning
     The `gh repo fork` command has a `--clone` option that's supposed to do both of the above steps at the same time however it rarely works and usually creates a mess.
 The reason is that after a fork operation *appears* to complete, it can take a few seconds before GitHub finishes background work during which time attempts to clone will fail.
 The `gh` tool doesn't account for this and tries to clone immediately which fails with a "repository not found" message.

----
+[//]: # (end-warning)

 Git Remotes will automatically be created for both your fork and the upstream repo.